Microsoft/azure-docs.cs-cz/articles/media-services/previous/media-services-azure-media-clipper-submit-job.md

     "type": "job",

     /* Required if "type" === "job" */
-    /* NOTE: This is the preset for the Media Encoder Standard (MES) processor that can be used in the back-end to sumit the subclip job.
+    /* NOTE: This is the preset for the Media Encoder Standard (MES) processor that can be used in the back-end to submit the subclip job.
     The encoding profile ("Codecs" property) depends on the "singleBitrateMp4Profile" and "multiBitrateMp4Profile" option parameters specified when creating the widget instance. */
     /* REFERENCE: https://docs.microsoft.com/azure/media-services/media-services-advanced-encoding-with-mes */